ratwolfzero/hopalong_python/README.md

     - Higher resolutions distribute trajectory points across more pixels, capturing finer data variations and increasing detail but reducing visual density contrast as hit counts are spread more evenly.

-#### Comparison of Pixel-Based vs. Histogram-Based Density Estimation
+#### Comparison of Pixel-Based Density Approximation vs. Histogram-Based Density Estimation

-1. **Pixel-Based Density Estimation**:
+1. **Pixel-Based Density Approximation**:

-   Density estimation and the creation of a density matrix (pixel grid) are carried out simultaneously by quantization and discretization, which result from the continuous to the discrete mapping, creating emergent density patterns.
-For the influence of image resolution, see above.
+   Quantization and discretization map continuous trajectory points directly to discrete pixel indices, simultaneously establishing coordinates and producing a density approximation.
+This process generates a density matrix where each pixel corresponds to a specific region in continuous space, creating emergent density patterns.

 2. **Histogram-Based Density Estimation**:

-   NumPy's np.histogram2d(..., density=True) divides continuous space into a grid of equal-sized bins, counts trajectory points in each bin, and normalizes counts per bin by total points and bin area.
-This produces a density matrix representing relative point distributions for quantitative analysis.
+   Using np.histogram2d(..., density=True), this approach aggregates density over grid bins, normalizing the counts of trajectory points per bin by the total number of points and the bin area.
+The resulting density matrix represents relative point distributions for quantitative analysis.
+While the matrix does not explicitly embed coordinates, spatial information is implied by the bin edges, which define the coordinate ranges for each entry.
    - Impact of bin size:
      - Smaller bins (higher bin count) improve density precision but reduce density contrast by spreading density over more bins.